-Whether you are dressing a bed in your master room or a guest room, a bed should look inviting.
+Whether you are styling a bed in your master room or a guest room, a bed should look inviting.
 And certain to deliver on the promise of a luxurious night’s sleep.
-To help you make the most of this bedroom essential, we’ve spoken to industry experts to reveal how to dress a bed for maximum impact and comfort.
+To help you make the most of this bedroom essential, we’ve spoken to industry experts to reveal how to style a bed for maximum impact and comfort.

 Before dressing a bed, it is important to get the foundations – the bed linen – right.
 A set of bed linen can make all the difference between a good and bad night’s sleep.
 And between a beautiful look and a slightly scruffy affair.

-Once you have established that solid base, the three most important elements of dressing a bed are the pillows, cushions and throws.
-They should complement the bedroom colour scheme, but also add texture and depth to the room.
+Once you have established that solid base, the three most important elements of styling a bed are the pillows, cushions and throws.
+They should complement your other bedroom ideas and the bedroom color scheme, but also add texture and depth to the room.

-When dressing a bed it is important to settle on a color scheme, starting with the bedsheets.
+When styling a bed it is important to consider bedroom color ideas to settle on a color scheme, starting with the bedsheets.
 Simple, white bedsheets are the perfect neutral base, much like a crisp white shirt.
-Tie the bed in with the rest of the bedroom by selecting cushions and throws in complimentary colours.
-Or use it as an opportunity to add some seasonal colour to the room.
+Tie the bed in with the rest of the bedroom by selecting cushions and throws in complementary colors.
+Or use it as an opportunity to add some seasonal color to the room.

-'Warm tones will create a cosy atmosphere throughout the autumn months, reflecting the falling leaves with rust and ochre hues,' explains Emily Dunstan, Home Buyer at Heals.
+'Warm tones will create a cozy atmosphere throughout the autumn months, reflecting the falling leaves with rust and ochre hues,' explains Emily Dunstan, Home Buyer at Heal's.
 'Whilst warm neutral hues can be layered to offer a crisp and fresh vibe in the spring and summer seasons.'

 However, if you are tempted by the plethora of printed sheets on the market Lucy Ackroyd, Head of Design at Christy suggests starting with the bedding before decorating the rest of the bedroom.
 'If you pick a bold design for your bed, such as botanical duvet covers with matching printed cushions.
 Then use this as the stimulus to decorate the rest of your room, incorporating complementary paint colors and plants,' she explains.

-Texture is key to creating a cosy and inviting bed you will want to snuggle up in.
+Texture is key to creating a cozy and inviting bed you will want to snuggle up in.
 Layer different textures with cosy woolly blankets, knitted cushions and even faux fur for a touch of luxury.
-You can even add texture in at the foundation of the bed with a crushed linen duvet cov
+You can even add texture in at the foundation of the bed with a crushed linen duvet cover.

 Wrinkled linen bedding is perfect for creating a relaxed look.
 A clever trick to keep your bed looking stylish if you don't have time to iron your bedding.

-Always check the label to see what the bed linen is made out of before investing.
+A common bedding mistake is to choose the wrong type of bedding - always check the label to see what the bedlinen is made out of before investing.
 Linens and cottons are the perfect bedding material.
 'The natural fibres keep you cool in summer, warm in winter and they look great,' explains Charlie Marshall, Loaf founder.

 It is best to aim for a 300 or 400 threat count linen, woven from good quality cotton for a great nights sleep.
 'It is the thread count choice for many top hotels,' explains Robert Lancaster-Gaye, co-founder at Tielle Love Luxury.
 'Higher thread count isn't always an indicator of quality.'